lazarevtill/Servo-Cam/QUICKSTART.md

 Click the **"Start Monitoring"** button in the web interface.

 The system will now:
-- Detect motion in the camera view
+- Detect motion in the camera view (for overlays, intelligence, and webhook payloads)
-- Track objects with servos
+- Continue autonomous patrol scanning across the configured pan/tilt grid (servos do **not** follow motion targets)
-- Send webhooks when servos move significantly (>5°)
+- Send webhooks when patrol movement exceeds the configured thresholds or when scene-change analysis flags a difference
-- Include snapshot with each webhook
+- Include a base64 snapshot with each webhook
 - Compare the live scene with stored baselines for that angle and alert on unexpected changes

+> 💡 **Home Assistant**: Leave the backend running.
+Home Assistant shows a "New device discovered" prompt (Zeroconf).
+Accept it to add the integration instantly.
+No discovery?
+Click **+ Add Integration**, search for **Servo Security Camera**, and enter the Raspberry Pi host/IP and port 5000 manually.

 ## Testing